mattdotts/Investigation-Docs/OfferUp.md

 ANDROID

-The OfferUp application version 2.27.1 was installed on a HTC One operating Android 6 Marshmello.
+The OfferUp application version 2.27.1 was installed on a HTC One operating Android 6 Marshmellow.
 The device WAS NOT jailbroke.

 The app was used to post an item for sale to the classified ad sales space.
 This ad included text and images.
 Several direct messages were exchanged with other OfferUp users.
 None of this data was deleted prior to the device examination.